common-voice/our-voices-model-competition/submit/Open_Category/vosk-br/README.md

 The test set consists of the filtered `test.tsv` dataset, with 108 speakers (112 before filtering) adding up to 1h53 of audio data.
 The gender distribution is better than in the training set, but still far from parity, with 29 male speakers (26.9%), 8 female speakers (7.4%) and 75 speakers of unspecified gender (65.7%).
 After listening to all speakers with unspecified gender, it was guessed that the actual share of male speakers was 69.4% and 30.6% for female speakers.
 In terms of audio data length, the guessed gender distribution is slightly better with 66.3% male audio data and 33.7% female audio data.
-This corpus is made of 2101 sentences with a vocabulary size of 2251 unique words.
+**This corpus is made of 2101 sentences with a vocabulary size of 2251 unique words**.
-Only 35.8% of all words (training + test corpora) are found in both dataset's vocabulary, or in other word only 55.8% of the test corpus vocabulary can be found in the train corpus.
+Only 35.8% of all words (training + test corpora) are found in both dataset's vocabulary, or in other word **only 55.8% of the test corpus vocabulary can be found in the train corpus**.
 ![Vocabulary intersection](pres/voc_intersection.png)